 After passing that exam, the teachers asked me, if I thought that my parents would allow me to go secondary school.
 I felt very uncomfortable and told them in a very low voice: “No, I don’t think my parents would allow me to go.
 Can you help me?”
 So, they came with me to my village to tell my family that I was chosen to go to secondary school.
 I was very scared and thought that my parents might kill me, because I remembered a time, when the primary school teachers had asked me to write down my young sisters’ name, so she could be enrolled in school.
 When my father found out what I did, he punished me and chased me out of the house.
-My sister was never allowed to go to school and now has a very tough life.
+My sister was never allowed to go to school and now leads a very tough life.

 Today, my village and my family are all proud of me.
-My former class mates, who are grandmothers by now, because they were all married at 12 or 13, really admire me.
+My former class mates, who are grandmothers by now, because they were all married at 12 or 13, admire me.
 Back then, they were laughing at me and telling me that I was disrespecting my parents, but now they all wish that they could also have gone to school.
 They tell me that I am very lucky to be able to look after myself, while they depend on their husbands for everything.
 They even tell me that I look much younger than them, because of the lifestyle I have.
 Many are now sending their kids to school, taking me and some others who have gone far, as role models and telling their kids to be like us.
-Even my dad is so proud of me now.
-I send money to him and also support my siblings and other family members.
+Even my dad is proud of me now.
+I send money to support him,my siblings and other family members.
 Although none of my father’s other daughters have been allowed to go to school after me, some of my brothers are sending their girls to school.

-Slowly, things are changing, although many girls of the girls who go to school now still end up getting married and leading a traditional life, but if you look at them, you can nevertheless see some differences.
+Slowly, things are changing, although many of the girls who go to school now still end up getting married and leading a traditional life, but if you look at them, you can nevertheless see some differences.
 They are smart, they look after their children better and cook healthier food.
 Some men are realizing the value of having an educated wife.
 I just wish for all Maasai to be enlightened and take their boys and their girls to school and to realize that allowing their daughters to go to school is not a bad thing and does not remove them from being Maasai.
-I also dream of opening an NGO called “Maasai Women’s Voice” to raise the voices of the marginalized Maasai women, who have been oppressed for many years.
+I also dream ofone day opening my own NGO called “Maasai Women’s Voice” to raise the voices of marginalized Maasai women, who have been oppressed for many years.
 I want to establish a platform, where their contributions and their voices will be appreciated.
 I want women to be heard and to no longer be treated as the properties of men.